The Most Beautiful Hikes in the Bay Area

 Sea Cliff, San Francisco

 At the northwestern corner of San Francisco, there’s a hike along cliffs that offers some of the most stunning views you can imagine.
-The winding, but almost completely flat, coastal trail is well-maintained and easy enough that pretty much everyone can do it -- which means it can get pretty crowded on the weekend -- and provides views of the ocean, Golden Gate Bridge, Marin Headlands, and China Beach.
+The winding, but almost completely flat, coastal trail is well-maintained and easy enough that pretty much everyone can do it—which means it can get pretty crowded on the weekend.
+Your trek will provide views of the ocean, Golden Gate Bridge, Marin Headlands, and China Beach.
 While you’re there, you can also explore the ruins of Sutro Baths, learn about the steam train that used to carry passengers from Downtown to the baths, see the remains of three shipwrecks, and get plenty of awesome photos.
-Bonus: at the end, you can reward yourself with a cocktail or a cold beer at the Cliff House.
+Bonus: At the end, you just have to walk another ten minutes or so (along the pathway adjacent to Ocean Beach) to find yourself at Park Chalet, where you can reward your hard work with cold beers and tacos on the back lawn.

 San Francisco Bay